tanisharoy222005-collab/marketing-funnel-dashboard/README.md

 # Marketing Funnel Dashboard

-A comprehensive marketing analytics and business intelligence project demonstrating how organizations can measure acquisition performance, analyze conversion funnels, evaluate campaign effectiveness, and improve marketing ROI using Google Analytics 4, Google Ads, BigQuery, SQL, CRM data, and executive dashboard reporting.
+A production-style Marketing Analytics and Business Intelligence project demonstrating how Google Analytics 4, Google Ads, CRM data, SQL, BigQuery-style modeling, and executive dashboards can be combined to measure marketing effectiveness and optimize lead generation.

 ---

-# Executive Summary
+## Executive Summary

-Marketing teams often have access to large amounts of data but struggle to connect traffic, engagement, lead generation, and revenue outcomes into a single reporting framework.
+Organizations often collect marketing data from multiple platforms but struggle to connect traffic acquisition, user engagement, lead generation, and revenue outcomes into a unified reporting framework.

-This project simulates an end-to-end marketing analytics solution that integrates:
+This project demonstrates the design of a centralized marketing analytics solution that enables stakeholders to:

-* Google Analytics 4
-* Google Ads
-* CRM Lead Data
-* BigQuery
-* SQL Transformations
-* Dashboard Reporting

-The goal is to provide stakeholders with a centralized view of marketing performance and actionable business insights.
+- Measure acquisition performance
+- Monitor funnel conversion rates
+- Identify conversion bottlenecks
+- Evaluate landing page effectiveness
+- Assess campaign ROI
+- Analyze lead quality
+- Support marketing budget allocation decisions

+The solution combines web analytics, advertising data, CRM data, SQL transformations, KPI governance, attribution reporting, and dashboard design into a single analytics ecosystem.

 ---

 # Business Problem

-The marketing organization lacked visibility into:
+Marketing teams lacked visibility into:

-* Which acquisition channels generated the highest-quality leads
+- Which channels generated the highest-quality leads
-* Where users abandoned the conversion funnel
+- Where users abandoned the funnel
+- Which campaigns delivered the highest ROI
-* Which landing pages contributed most to lead generation
+- Which landing pages generated conversions
-* Whether advertising investments generated positive returns
-* How marketing activities influenced revenue outcomes
+- How marketing activity contributed to revenue

-Without a centralized reporting solution, campaign optimization and budget allocation decisions were difficult to make confidently.
+As a result, campaign optimization decisions were often made without a complete view of performance.

 ---

 # Business Objectives

-The project was designed to:
+The project was designed to answer:

-* Measure acquisition performance across channels
-* Analyze user progression through the marketing funnel
-* Identify conversion bottlenecks
-* Evaluate landing page effectiveness
-* Measure campaign efficiency
-* Improve lead generation performance
-* Support data-driven budget allocation decisions
+## Acquisition

+- Which channels drive the most traffic?
+- Which channels generate the most leads?
+- Which campaigns perform best?

+## Funnel Analysis

+- Where do users drop off?
+- Which stages require optimization?
+- How efficient is the conversion journey?

+## Landing Pages

+- Which landing pages convert best?
+- Which pages should be optimized?

+## Campaign Performance

+- Which campaigns generate the highest ROAS?
+- Which campaigns have the lowest CPL?

+## Lead Quality

+- Which channels generate high-value leads?
+- Which channels contribute most revenue?

 ---

 # Funnel Definition

-Website Session
+Session

 ↓